 Taking on the role of caregiver is a life-changing decision.
 I know, because I took care of both of my parents when my mother had a stroke and could no longer care for my father, who was a diabetic on dialysis.
-After my mother survived her stroke she was severely aphasic (lost her ability to use language to communicate) and right-sided paralysis.
+After my mother survived her stroke she was severely aphasic (lost her ability to use language to communicate) and had right-sided paralysis.

 The knowledge I gained from being a caregiver for eight years and working at National Stroke Association educated me about the needs of caregivers.
-I regularly with work with many organizations like American Heart/American Stroke Association, Colorado Area Agency on Aging, Colorado Latino Age Wave and Easter Seals, Colorado Respite Coalition, offering workshops for family caregivers, professionals, and survivors.
+I regularly work with many organizations like American Heart/American Stroke Association, Colorado Area Agency on Aging, Colorado Latino Age Wave and Easter Seals, Colorado Respite Coalition, offering workshops for family caregivers, professionals, and survivors.

 Journaling for CarePartners

 In my classes, we discuss the challenges of caring for a loved one and use journal techniques to find personal solutions.
-I am a Certified Instructor of the Journal to the Self® and offer workshops to help you personally grow as a caregiver to find ways to care for you and maintain your identity while caring for your loved one.
+I am a Certified Instructor of the Journal to the Self® therapeutic writing method and offer workshops to help you personally grow as a caregiver to find ways to care for you and maintain your identity while caring for your loved one.

 The advice given on this site is from my observations, challenges, and experiences of caring for a stroke survivor for 8 years and working with other caregivers.
 I am not a medical professional nor do I give medical advice.
 My goal is to share the lessons I learned along my caregiving journey so that you can smoothly navigate your own.